 I show that the model yields the hinterland hypothesis as a prediction by proposing a model-based measure of a location's effective hinterland size and proving that a location with larger effective hinterland size attracts more farmers to its surroundings, is more likely to become a city, and innovates more.
 This is due to the fact that a large farm input market implies higher returns to both labor use and innovation in the local non-farm sector.
 This interconnection between the farm and non-farm sectors helps locations in the Midwest, with access to a large hinterland especially after the placement of railroads, grow fast and attract a substantial fraction of population.
 As a result, the model is able to qualitatively replicate the first-order features of the data: the westward expansion and the increasing share of people living in cities.
 I test the model's fit to these and various other untargeted moments, and find that the model fits the data not only in a qualitative, but also in a quantitative sense.
-For instance, the correlation between locations' population levels in the model and in the data is around 0.6 throughout most of the period of investigation.
+For instance, the correlation between locations' population.
 This is despite the fact that the model's calibration does not target any moment of the evolution of the spatial distribution of population.

-1A rapidly growing literature uses quantitative models to study how geography shapes local and aggregate economic outcomes.
+&lt;sup>1A rapidly growing literature uses quantitative models to study how geography shapes local and aggregate economic outcomes.
 I discuss this literature in my literature review below.